slwulf/baba-is-you/README.md

 # Baba Is You

 #### TODO
-- make pushable objects move when pushed (incl chain reaction push)
+- debug pushable objects disappearing
+  - when pushing multiple objects at once
+  - when approaching map border with a single object
 - debug Renderer (keeps appending string to DOM rather than clearing first)

 ## Game Objects